 What is Jobs to be Done?

-Jobs to be Done (JTBD) is a framework for understanding what motivates customers to buy (hire) your product.
-In the same way, a boss hires an employee to make their business better, customers hire products to make their lives better.
+Jobs to be Done (JTBD) is a theory for understanding what motivates customers to buy your product.

-You can visualize it this way: people want their lives to be better.
+People want their lives to be better.
 They have a vision of where they want to go.
 But there are obstacles in their path.
-A product’s job is to help people make progress towards their dream.
+Customers hire products to help them move forward; to make progress towards their vision of a better life.

 Who is using it?